How Do I Use Beyond Compare: Introduction to Beyon

 Step One

-To make your Beyond Compare script, find one in Scooter Software's and then adapt it with Scooter's .
+To make your Beyond Compare script, find one in Scooter Software's list of examples and then adapt it with Scooter's syntax guide.
 Wherever convenient, instead of fixed paths use %1, %2, et al as variables for arguments that can be entered later at the command-line.

 My script here just compares one text file to another (%1 vs %2) and outputs the result to a location (%3).